Selling Bad Therapy to Trauma Victims

 The RCTs behind the trauma treatment guidelines considered only therapies of 16 sessions or fewer.
 Most of the therapies were eight sessions or fewer.
 In other words, the guidelines are based exclusively on studies of treatments known to be inadequate.

-It was a foregone conclusion that the guidelines would recommend brief, standardized forms of CBT that are conducted by following instruction manuals.
+It was a foregone conclusion the guidelines would recommend brief, standardized forms of CBT that are conducted by following instruction manuals.
 This kind of therapy is expedient to study with RCTs, therefore the only kind of therapy considered.
 Other research strategies would almost certainly lead to different conclusions (for example, studying patients who actually get well and what helped them).

 More than a century of scientific research and clinical experience points to other therapy approaches as more helpful, especially longer-term therapies that build a relationship of trust between therapist and patient and focus on what is emotionally meaningful to individual patients (versus standardized interventions from instruction manuals).
 But since this knowledge does not come from RCTs, it was ignored.